7 Signs You Should Move To Australia

 If you’re anywhere from 19-35 and living in Ireland, the chances are you’re already thinking of making a break for it and escaping to anywhere but here.
 Over 75,000 of us have fled for the sunshine, laid back culture of Down Under in the last 5 years and it’s no wonder.
 Not only are people making the move for a new way of life, but to find better job opportunities.
 You can find out if your eligible for a Working Holiday Visa here.

 Not a day will pass without you finding a post on your newsfeed of a friend who is ‘living the good life’ somewhere on the Gold Coast of Australia.
-The picture updates are endless and usually accompanied by check-ins at famous Aussie locations.
+The picture updates are endless and usually accompanied by check-ins at famous Aussie locations like Paradise Beach.
 You’ll also get hit with images of them swimming with dolphins, climbing the Sydney Harbour Bridge or petting koalas and quokkas.
 Captions will often always include living the “tough life” only helps to increase your Fear Of Missing Out.
 Whether it’s Instagram, Facebook or Snap, you are never far away from this trigger!
 Our advice?
 If you can’t beat em, join em.